 Derivation of name and historical aspects

 The generic name Erythrina originates from the Greek word erythros which means red and alludes to the bright red flowers and seeds.
-Caffra is derived from the Arabic word for an unbeliever and, as used in older botanical works, generally indicates that the plant was found well to the south of the range of Arab traders, that is along the [south-]eastern seaboard of South Africa.
+Caffra is derived from the Arabic word for an unbeliever, kafir, and the southeastern part of South Africa that is now the Eastern Cape was long ago known as Kaffraria, 'the land of the unbelievers'.
+Today the word is not used as it is an offensive slur.
+It was used in older botanical works, and generally indicates that the plant was found along the southeastern seaboard of South Africa.
 Carl Thunberg, who is also known as the father of South African botany, gave the names in 1770.

 The genus Erythrina is a group of shrubs and trees which have their origin not only in South Africa, but also the West Indies, Brazil, and Australia.
 The genus contains just over 170 species, six of which are found naturally in South Africa.
 These are Erythrina caffra, E. lysistemon, E. latissima, E. humeana, E. acanthocarpa and E. zeyheri.
 The latter two are small to medium shrubs with thick, fleshy, underground stems and are more suitable as grouped plants or container plants in the garden.
 Three other species are found in southern Africa: E. decora, which is a small- to medium-sized tree that occurs in the central and northwestern region of Namibia, commonly known as the Kaokoveld; E. livingstoniana, which is also a medium to large tree but is found in Zimbabwe and Mozambique; and E. mendesii, which is a small shrub arising from an underground, branched stem and is found in the Kalahari sand in Botswana.